 Can Dogs Eat Fig Newtons?

-Fig newtons are a type of fig product in a form of a cookie.
-They are made with figs, flour, sugar, water, eggs, baking powder, and vanilla extract.
+Fig newtons are cookies made with figs, flour, sugar, water, eggs, baking powder, and vanilla extract.
 Fig newtons also contain the artificial sweetener xylitol, which is toxic to dogs.
 Dog owners should avoid these cookies at all costs.

 Can Dogs Eat Fig Leaves?

-Fig leaves contain a compound called psoralen, which can be poisonous to dogs.
-Psoralen can cause gastrointestinal problems and is also a reproductive toxin, meaning it can harm pregnant dogs or dogs that are nursing puppies.
-For this reason, it’s best to avoid feeding the leaves to your pup.
+Fig leaves contain a compound called psoralen, which is poisonous to dogs.
+It can cause gastrointestinal problems and is also a reproductive toxin, meaning it can harm pregnant dogs or dogs that are nursing puppies.
 We also don’t recommend growing fig plants in your garden.

 Can Dogs Eat the Skin of Fig?

 Can dogs eat fig skin?
-Actually, the skin of figs is safe for dogs to eat.
+Yes.
 It’s a good source of fiber and contains antioxidants that can help protect your pup from cell damage.
 Additionally, the skin of figs is a good source of vitamin B-complex vitamins.

 How Many Figs Are Bad for Dogs?